-Introducing a talent development strategy in your organizationon 8 April 2018 for Clients
+Introducing a talent development strategy in your organizationon 15 July 2020 for Companies

 Already in 2012, a study by the Society for Human Resource Management found that by 2022 talent management will be HR’s greatest challenge.

 The reasons for this are manifold, including things like employees demanding higher total compensation for their work, due to mounting pressure caused by the tightening of the talent market.
 When you throw high turnover and lack of leadership into the mix, you have a very volatile beast on your hands.

 Facing these obstacles and possible outcomes, development planning is still frequently ignored – in a world that’s moving too fast to stay in the present moment there is a constant struggle between looking at the here and now and planning for the future.

 Time is always under the microscope: most of the time there just isn’t enough time to invest in developing the talent of your team members or employees.